ethereum-optimism/optimism/specs/protocol/processes/bridge.md

 1. From L2 to L1, messages are validated by verifying the inclusion of the message data in a mapping in a contract on the L2 state.
 2. From L1 to L2, messages are validated simply by checking that the `ovmL1TXORIGIN` matches the expected address

-## Cross Domain Messengers Contracts
+## Cross Domain Messengers Contracts (aka xDMs)

-There are two contracts
+There are two 'low level' bridge contracts (the L1 and L2 Cross Domain Messengers), which are 'paired' in the sense that they each other's addresses in order to validate the

 ## L2 to L1 messaging flow